yggdrasil-network/yggdrasil-specs/ys001-yggdrasil-core-specification.md

 its own coordinates will be derived.
 That is, the node's coordinates **must** be prefixed with the coordinates of the chosen parent node.

-Since the node will receive root timestamp updates from all peers, the node **should** select the node that relays the root updates quickest as the parent.
+Since the node will receive root updates from all peers, the node **should** select the node that relays the root updates quickest as the parent.
 Doing so will help to minimise the latency of the path from the node to the root node.

-When evaluating whether a root timestamp is eligible for parent selection:
+When evaluating whether a root is eligible for parent selection:

 1. All signatures from the peer up to the root node **must** be valid
-2. The path from the peer up to the root node **must not** contain any loops, e.g. the same signing keys may not appear twice within the same timestamp update message
+2. The path from the peer up to the root node **must not** contain any loops, e.g. the same signing keys may not appear twice within the same root update message

 In the event that the peering to the selected "parent" node goes down, the node **must** select a new parent and update its own coordinates appropriately.
 In